nofrixion/examples-javascript/README.md

-# examples-javascript
+# JavaScript Examples

 This repository contains Javascript code examples using the MoneyMoov API.
 The examples are written to operate in the [NoFrixion sandbox environment](https://docs.nofrixion.com/reference/sandbox).

-Each subfolder contains examples of the methods associated with a particular endpoint.
+Each subfolder contains examples of the api endpoints associated with a group of functions:

+- metadata: useful for API troubleshooting and diagnostics
+- payouts: endpoints for creating and approving payouts (the sending of funds)

 We will continue adding examples as the API develops.
+For more details see our [API documentation](https://docs.nofrixion.com)

+## JavaScript environment

+The exmaples in this repository were developed and tested using node.js v17.1.0, some of the packages used will not be neccessary for front end applications.
+The code is fairly generic and should be easily adaptable to a variety of JavaScript implementations and frameworks.